 - Yoga class in downtown Hamilton

-- Hire a student to help develop a new well-being program.
+- Hire a student to help develop a new well-being initiative

 If you are looking at a hosting a conference / talk we encourage you to look at utilizing on of the many McMaster experts available before bringing in a speaker outside of McMaster.

-McMaster Okanagan believes that all areas of our daily lives influence our health and well-being.
+The McMaster Okanagan Committee believes that all areas of our daily lives influence our health and well-being.
 People often think of well-being as simply physical or mental health but there is much more to sustaining ones well-being.
 Well-being is a holistic integration of physical, mental, social, and environmental health.

 For that reason, the McMaster Okanagan Committee has adopted the use of The Eight Dimensions of Well-being for the classification of our health and well-being programs, services, and educational opportunities.

 The eight dimensions include physical, emotional, spiritual, social, intellectual, financial, environmental and occupational.

 In your application you will be required to choose the dimensions that you would like your project reviewed under.

 We want to ensure that the selected projects are representative of the vast array of well-being.
 Therefore, applications must indicate what dimensions it would like to be assessed under.
 Each project can choose up to 3 dimensions.

 All current McMaster students, staff and faculty members are eligible to apply.
 Applications can be submitted by groups or individuals.

 NOTE: If you are a student graduating or an employee leaving the year of your project application, you must have a plan for who will take over the project in your absence.
 Let us know in your application.

-The application form can be found here (link to come).
+The application form is run through the Award Force software (link to come).
 Applications will only be accepted online through this website.

 Applications must be completed online through AwardForce.